zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

 ## Running the applications

-There are few things we need to keep in mind when we are running the both Host and Remote applications.
+There are a few things we need to keep in mind when we are running both Host and Remote applications.

-- Remember to run the remote application and host application in `Preview mode` when developing instead of `Development mode` to get the file serving working.
-Otherwise if we ran applications on dev mode because of dev server doesn’t serve files we cannot get the module federation working in dev mode.
+- Remember to run the remote application and host application in `Preview mode` when developing instead of `Development mode` to get the file serving to work.
+Otherwise, if we ran applications on dev mode because of dev server doesn’t serve files we cannot get the module federation working in dev mode.
 - Also remember when a component is shared it will be shared as a JavaScript module and not as an application.
 The responsibility of an application will be carried out by the host application that will bring in and uses the shared module.
-Hence when remote component uses environment variable or any other process related data will be pushed through host application to remote components.
-So when using remote component remember that host application will always be the platform that this remote component running on.
-Because even though remote component running on a separate server remember that remote server only serving a file at this point when comes to module federation and nothing more.
-You still can see the remote server side application running using URL but from host application side we are only referencing to the shared JavaScript module entry `.js` file.
-So make sure to provide every process related data from Host application even though they are provided in you remote application side.
+Hence when the remote component uses environment variables or any other process-related data will be pushed through the host application to remote components.
+So when using a remote component remember that the host application will always be the platform that this remote component runs on.
+Because even though the remote component runs on a separate server, remember that the remote server only serves a file at this point when it comes to module federation and nothing more.
+You still can see the remote server-side application running using URL but from the host application side, we are only referencing the shared JavaScript module entry `.js` file.
+So make sure to provide all process-related data from the Host application even though they are provided on your remote application side.

-### Lets implement a Basic Scenario with what we learnt so far
+### Let's implement a Basic Scenario with what we learned so far

-Let’s consider an application use case which has different components which we can divide between different teams.
-Let’s take E-Commerce site as a scenario.
-Let’s develop E-Commerce web app as host and then payment component and Home Page component.
-For Basic scenario lets implement only Home page use case for now.
+Let’s consider an application use case that has different components which we can divide between different teams.
+Let’s take an E-Commerce site as a scenario.
+Let’s develop an E-Commerce web app as host and then a payment component and a Home Page component.
+For the Basic scenario let's implement only the Home page use case for now.

 I borrowed some code from [the vite-plugin-federation samples for react and Vite](https://github.com/originjs/vite-plugin-federation/tree/main/packages/examples/react-vite) to get the base application and created a [sample application](https://github.com/NipunaMarcus/module-federation) which showcase a basic use case of module federation.

-In this sample, Home Page of our website is developed as a remote module which is referenced in the website (Host Application).
-Remote modules are imported as static imports in this sample ( Main branch ) and the remote module is reference using static URL.
+In this sample, the Home Page of our website is developed as a remote module that is referenced in the website (Host Application).
+Remote modules are imported as static imports in this sample ( Main branch ) and the remote module is referenced using a static URL.

 ```typescript
 import { defineConfig } from 'vite';